Some people are of the opinion that dirt bike movies are almost as exciting to watch as actual dirt bike events themselves.

 Mitch Covington, Brian Deegan, Haiden Deegan

-"Blood Line: The Life and Times of Brian Deegan" is an electrifying documentary that charts the remarkable journey of motocross legend Brian Deegan, one of the most celebrated figures in action sports history.
+"Blood Line: The Life and Times of Brian Deegan" is a riveting documentary that chronicles the incredible journey of motocross superstar Brian Deegan, a trailblazer and icon in the world of action sports.

 DocumentaryActionSport